Last Updated on March 21, 2023

 More Haywood County Exits

-Speaking of Exit 27, it puts you on US-74, which runs east to west between the Tennessee border and our coast.
+Exit 27 puts you on US-74, which runs east to west between the Tennessee border and our coast.

 County seat Waynesville is a great start to this beautiful part of the state.
-It’s home to interesting historic districts, such as Frog Level.
+It’s home to wonderful restaurants, welcoming shops, and the interesting Frog Level Historic District.

 Canton (Exits 31 and 33) is the county’s second-largest town and where you’ll also find a rich historic district.